quarkusio/quarkus-quickstarts/CONTRIBUTING.md

 * If your changes require a snapshot version of Shamrock -> `development`
 * If your changes impact the documentation -> `development`
 * If your changes are just a hot fix and do not require an update of Shamrock or the documentation -> `master`
-* For pull reuqest depending on feature not yet merged in Shamrock, prepend the title with "[DO NOT MERGE]"
+* For pull requests depending on features not yet merged in Shamrock, prepend the title with "[DO NOT MERGE]"

 ### Code reviews